 Nava Dunkelman is a percussionist and improviser based in Brooklyn, NY.
 Born in Tokyo, Japan and raised in a multi-cultural environment by an American father and Indonesian mother.
 Her musical approach is innovative and dynamic, combining virtuosity and intuition.
 Meticulous in an intrinsic way, she uses her distinctive sound palette to explore and give life to a vast spectrum of musical possibilities.

-and percussion duo Nomon with her sister Shayna Dunkelman.
-She also has performed and collaborated with Fred Frith, John Zorn, Meredith Monk, George Lewis, William Winant, Ikue Mori, Henry Kaiser, Matmos, Pauchi Sasaki, gabby fluke-mogul and many others.
-She has performed classical and contemporary pieces with the William Winant Percussion Group, Joan Jeanrenaud, San Francisco Girls Chorus, San Francisco Contemporary Music Players and others.
+Nava's current projects are electro-percussion experimental noise duo IMA with Amma Ateria, and percussion duo NOMON with her sister Shayna Dunkelman.
+She also has performed and collaborated with Fred Frith, John Zorn, William Winant, Ikue Mori, Pauchi Sasaki, Angélica Negrón, gabby fluke-mogul, Brandon Seabrook, Du Yun, and many others.
+She has performed classical and contemporary pieces with the William Winant Percussion Group, Joan Jeanrenaud, Raven Chacon, San Francisco Girls Chorus, San Francisco Contemporary Music Players and others.

-Nava studied percussion under Eugene Novotney at Humboldt State University before attending Mills College, where she studied with William Winant, Fred Frith, Maggi Payne, Zeena Parkins, and David Bernstein.
+Nava studied percussion under Eugene Novotney at Humboldt State University before attending Mills College, where she studied with William Winant, Fred Frith, Maggi Payne, and Zeena Parkins.